Chrome 86 brings password protections for Android and iOS, VP9 for macOS Big Sur

 Chrome 86 introduces two improvements for focus indicator, a crucial feature for users who rely on assistive tech to navigate the web.
 The first is a CSS selector,

 :focus-visible, which lets a developer opt-in to the same heuristic the browser uses when it’s deciding whether to display a default focus indicator.
 The second is a user setting called Quick Focus Highlight, a setting that causes an additional focus indicator to appear over the active element.
-Importantly, this indicator will be visible even if the page has disabled focus styles with CSS and it causes any :focus or :focus-visible styles to always be displayed.
+Importantly, this indicator will be visible even if the page has disabled focus styles with CSS, and it causes any :focus or :focus-visible styles to always be displayed.

 Chrome offers Origin Trials, which let you try new features and provide feedback to the web standards community.
 Chrome 86 has five new Origin Trials: WebHID API, cross-screen window placement, battery-savings meta tag, secure payment confirmation, and Cross-Origin-Opener-Policy Reporting API.